Jose-JPan/Tailwind-bootstrap/README.md

     # Third step (Open the terminal inside the container):
     We have to run this command $ docker exec -it [CONTAINER ID] /bin/bash

+@To run the watcher for convert sass files to the public/sass-style.css type this command
+    -> sass --watch sass/main.scss public/sass-style.css